 The only way to find out is to seek professional advice from a personal injury solicitor – ideally someone with experience in assessing claims like yours.
 When you contact Accident Advice Helpline, you can be sure you are in good hands.
 We’ve been helping people who have been injured in the workplace for over 16 years, and we’ve developed an online test that asks just the most important questions at this stage.
 You could find out within 30 seconds whether you have a good chance of receiving a compensation award.

-To learn more, you can also call us on 0800 689 0500 to speak to a trained advisor, or call 0333 500 0993 from your mobile to reach the same team.
+To learn more, you can also call us on 0800 689 5659 to speak to a trained advisor.
 No-obligation advice is given initially, and you’ll soon understand whether your tennis elbow at work could lead to a claim being made for you.
-There’s no need to worry about how much it might cost either, since we will take on your claim on a no-win, no-fee basis.
+There’s no need to worry about how much it might cost either, since we will take on your claim on a no win no fee basis.
 That means you’re not at risk for solicitors’ fees to be paid should your claim fail.
 The effects tennis elbow can have on your daily life can be pronounced, especially if you’re suffering a lot of pain from the injury.
 Call us today to see if you do have a right to seek compensation.
 If so, you may be glad you called.